wheybags/wcp/readme.md

 Linux only, for now.
 It should work on any kernel >= 5.6, but I've only tested on 5.8.

 ## Status
 wcp can copy files.
 Very fast.
-And show a nice progress bar.
+And show a nice progress bar (but not nice enough).
+It's not robust enough for daily use just yet.
 [![asciicast](https://asciinema.org/a/OWNRm4MJdgO1WCvHixughpplO.svg)](https://asciinema.org/a/OWNRm4MJdgO1WCvHixughpplO)

 ## How fast?